Telehealth in Vermont

 - Adding interprofessional consultations for a range of professions (previously restricted to dermatology and ophthalmology).

 The Vermont Department of Financial Regulation (DFR) has the power to issue emergency telehealth coverage rules through June 30, 2021 (will be extended if the public health emergency is extended).
-Note that this applies only to health plans issued in Vermont and does not cover self-funded plans, so checking individual commercial plan coverage is still required.
+Note that this applies only to health plans issued in Vermont and it does not cover self-funded plans, so checking individual commercial plan coverage is still required.

 Key features of the DFR emergency rule: